 This site has a validity of 30 days but you can extend it if you like.
 You can install plugins or a new theme, and try out major changes to your site.
 If anything goes wrong here, there’s no stress because your live or production site is independent of this test site and will not be affected.

 Congratulations!
-You’ve successfully set up your staging site.
+You’ve successfully set up your WordPress testing site.
 You can experiment with all sorts of changes without affecting your live environment.

 2. Create A WordPress Test Site Manually

 Note: You can use this method to set up a staging site only if your web hosting provider grants you access to cPanel.